sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iwl2030-firmware</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Firmware for Intel(R) Centrino Wireless-N 2030 Series Adapters
+Short desc    : Firmware for Intel(R) Centrino Wireless-N 2030 Series Adapters
 URL          : http://www.kernel.org/
-Лицензия     : Redistributable, no modification permitted
+License      : Redistributable, no modification permitted
-Описание     : This package contains the firmware required by the Intel wireless drivers
+Descript     : This package contains the firmware required by the Intel wireless drivers
              : for Linux to support the iwl2030 hardware.
 Usage of the firmware
              : is subject to the terms and conditions contained inside the provided
              : LICENSE file.
 Please read it carefully.